zk-passport/openpassport/README.md

 ![Github banner (2)](https://github.com/user-attachments/assets/e182b110-94a2-47b5-9875-48e1736fa923)

-Monorepo for OpenPassport.
+Monorepo for Self.

-OpenPassport is an identity wallet that lets users generate privacy-preserving proofs from government-issued IDs such as passports.
+Self is an identity wallet that lets users generate privacy-preserving proofs from government-issued IDs such as passports.
 By scanning the NFC chip in their ID document, users can prove their validity while only revealing specific attributes such as age, nationality or simply humanity.
-Under the hood, OpenPassport uses zk-SNARKs to make sure personal data is redacted, but the document is verified.
+Under the hood, Self uses zk-SNARKs to make sure personal data is redacted, but the document is verified.

 Use cases unlocked include:
 - **Airdrop protection**: Protect a token distribution from bots